fernandobhz/crud-employee/README.md

   min-lenght: 1
   required

   name: the name of employee
-    alphanum
     min: 1
     max: 255
     required